codenlighten/aumcoin/README.md

 ## 🎯 Project Vision

-LightCoin-PQ restores **Satoshi Nakamoto's original vision** for Bitcoin as programmable electronic cash, built on Litecoin's proven foundation.
+AumCoin restores **Satoshi Nakamoto's original vision** for Bitcoin as programmable electronic cash, built on Litecoin's proven foundation.
 We've re-enabled all the powerful OP_CODES that were disabled in early Bitcoin, removed artificial scaling limits, and are preparing for the post-quantum cryptography future.

 **Why this matters:** Bitcoin was designed with ~200 OP_CODES for rich smart contract capabilities, but most were disabled due to early security concerns.
 We bring them back, safely.